 We have all heard of Marie Kondo’s The Lifechanging Magic of Tidying by now and its wild success has shown how much we value clearer spaces.
 After all, clutter is linked to increased stress, so the calming effects of keeping a less-is-more space are worthwhile for self-care.

-A lot of the minimalist designs in Japanese homes are inspired by Zen Buddhism, making use of only what you need and without introducing unnecessary clutter.
+Japanese minimalism is heavily inspired by Zen Buddhism, making use of only what you need and without introducing unnecessary clutter.
 The focus is on high-quality items that you love instead of lots and lots of stuff.

 Accepting that things are imperfect and not permanent is a vital part of Japanese culture.
 While we are confronted with constant ideals of perfection through social media, film, TV, and magazines, the concept of wabi-sabi encourages us to go outside and see the beauty in nature as well as looking past those unachievable ideas of perfection, to embrace flaws and changes.